Choosing a Medicare Plan

-Medicare Supplement Insurance Plans, or Medigap: These plans are also offered through private insurers, like Cigna.
+Medicare Supplement Insurance Policies, or Medigap: These plans are also offered through private insurers, like Cigna.
 Medicare Supplement plans are just that—they supplement or offer additional coverage to help pay some of the costs that Original Medicare doesn’t pay.
-Medicare Supplement plans come in many different options, from those that cover basic costs to those that offer more comprehensive coverage for deductibles, as well as copays and coinsurance.
+Medicare Supplement plans come in many different options, from those that cover basic costs to those that offer more extensive coverage for deductibles, as well as copays and coinsurance.

 Medicare Supplement plans only work with Original Medicare or standalone Part D Prescription Drug plans.
 They do not work with Medicare Advantage plans.

 Need Medicare coverage?Cigna has Medicare Advantage, Medicare Supplement, and Medicare Prescription Drug Plans.

 What factors should you consider when choosing a Medicare plan?